rik-janssen/super-simple-site-offline-beta/readme.txt

 * Lots and lots of updates that happened on my own server but didn't take the time to write them down.

 == Upgrade Notice ==
+= 0.8 =
+* Some improved functions since the previous versions.